 My grading scheme makes it impossible to closely track one's grade although because of the frequent feedback, in general the student has a very good idea of standing.
 Still, feel free to talk with me anytime.
 Also, I can deliver midterm reports to bCourse if you request.
 The default is NOT to generate a report.
-The student needs to opt in via a bCourse to office hours.)
+The student needs to opt in via a bCourse

 A finish line grade is where you need to be able to come to know or learn to do something by a particular point in time.
-How long it might take or how many mistakes you might make in getting there is not grade relevant.
+How long it might take or how many mistakes you might make in getting there is not grade relevant. and because skill is usually a "finish line" grade.
+(I do not offer reports during the summer because the grading scene develops too quickly.
+Please just come to office hours.)